w3f/polkadot-wiki/docs/learn/learn-identity.md

 {{ kusama: <RPC network="kusama" path="consts.identity.subAccountDeposit" defaultValue={6666000000} filter="humanReadable"/> :kusama }}
 is required for every sub-account.

-:::note Explainer article and video on setting sub-identities
+:::info Explainer article and video on setting sub-identities

 Here is the [how to set sub-identities](https://support.polkadot.network/support/solutions/articles/65000181991-how-to-set-identities-for-sub-accounts) article and a [video tutorial](https://www.youtube.com/watch?v=0Yh1JYg3ZKU) on setting sub-identities using